ndp/fixie/README.md

   becomes "fixed", that it maintains its natural width.
 This is better done with your CSS than fixie itself, so that the pinned element can respond well to browser resizing.
 Often this is only a "width: 100%" statement.

+### Development

+Uses minimal tooling.
+See `package.json` for relevant stuff.

+**Rollup** is used to build minified web-ready file, but otherwise not needed.

 ## License